Qovery/documentation/website/docs/using-qovery/configuration/organization/labels-annotations.md

 </Alert>

 - A scope: this allows you to define the kubernetes objects where the extra annotations should be applied.
-Example: If you deploy an application exposed publicly, it will create an ingress.
-Then you can add a scope=ingress to add specific annotations on it.
+Example: If you make your application accessible publicly and add an annotation group with the scope set to `ingress`, all annotations within that group will only be added to the ingress of your service.

 Example: